 Credit cards can fall under a few different categories.
 Understanding these will help you to decide the type of card you are looking for.
 Here are some of the types of cards that we have to offer.

-A Balance Transfer card can help reduce the interest you pay on your current credit card debts.
-This type of card lets you transfer all or part of a credit card or some store card (if they have the Visa®, Mastercard® or Amex® logo) balances onto a new credit card.
-You may receive a 0% introductory offer.
-When this introductory offer ends, the balance that remains on your account will start to be charged at the standard rate of interest.
+A balance transfer card can help reduce the interest you pay on your current credit card debts.
+This type of card lets you transfer all or part of a credit card or some store cards (if they have the Visa®, Mastercard® or Amex® logo) balances onto a new credit card.
+You may receive an introductory offer.
+You may receive an introductory rate.
+When this introductory rate ends, the balance that remains on your account will start to be charged at the standard rate of interest.

-A Purchase card is often used for buying everyday goods or services.
-It may include a promotional 0% period.
-This can be useful if you need to make a large purchase, as you will not pay any interest.
-When the 0% period ends you will be charged your standard rate.
+A purchase card is often used for buying everyday goods or services.
+It may have an introductory offer which can be useful if you make a large purchase.
+When the introductory offer period ends you will be charged your standard rate.
 You will be required to pay the minimum payment on time each month.

-Combined cards will often have 0% interest introductory offers for both purchases and balance transfers.
-A balance transfer will let you transfer the balance from one credit card or store card (if they have the Visa®, Mastercard® or Amex® logo), on which you may be paying interest, to another credit card.
-It can also be helpful if you want to make a large purchase so you can spread its cost for a promotional period.
+Combined cards may have introductory offers for both purchases and balance transfers.
+A balance transfer lets you transfer the balance from one credit card, where you may be paying interest, to another.
+It can also be helpful if you want to make a large purchase in order to spread the cost for a promotional period.